 Many individuals with autism have particularly strong interests in certain areas.
-Unfortunately very few people around them may share that interest.
+Unfortunately, it may be that very few people around them share their interests.
 Clubs where people with your special interest are likely to gather are excellent places to find friends.
 You can also find people who share your special interests at museum workshops on your favorite topic, while volunteering to take care of your favorite animal at the zoo or animal rescue, or at local events centered on your special interest.
 For example, some universities open up their star observatories for special community nights.
 The type of people who attend such an event will likely be as interested in stars as you are.
 The Internet may also be a place where you can find people who share your special interests.
 They may not live near you, but you can still exchange ideas and discuss your favorite topics virtually.

 It is important to self-advocate, to let others know what makes us uncomfortable.
 Most neurotypicals are willing to respect these differences if they know about them.
-For those who struggle with verbal communication, a card that explains what you need can be carried in your wallet or purse and shared with others as you choose.
+If you struggle with verbal communication, you can carry a card in your wallet or purse that explains what you need and share it with others as you choose.

-Missed communication can make it harder for people on the autism spectrum to make and keep friends too.
-The reason for this is our autism neurology, meaning that unlike typical people, our brains are not wired to enable us to automatically pick up, incorporate and then effectively use the often elusive and transient social information that is all around us.
+Missed communication can make it harder for people on the autism spectrum to make and keep friends, too.
+The reason for this is our autism neurology, meaning that unlike typical people's, our brains are not wired to automatically pick up, incorporate and then effectively use the often elusive and transient social information that is all around us.
 This information is called the “hidden curriculum.”
-For girls and women with the social learning challenges of autism, the rules are equally hidden, vague and confusing.
+Whether for boys and men or girls and women with the social learning challenges of autism, the rules are equally hidden, vague and confusing.